 For bottoms, I have chosen two light pairs of pants.
 One is navy blue linen, the other is a black rayon blend pair.
 Both look nice and dressy if they need to but are very comfy.
 I’ve also included a pair of thick gray leggings from Costco, which can be worn alone if you like that look, or under the light pants in cold climates.
 I tend to only wear leggings under things or when I’m not planning to leave the house.
 You’re welcome.

 Dresses may not be your thing, but they should be.
-I’m speaking to the women, btw, but hey, no judgement.
+I’m speaking to the women, btw, but hey, no judgment.
 Dresses look nice but feel better than pajamas.
 For my ultralight experiment, I’m packing a simple black travel dress from Eddie Bauer.
 This dress looks great on and can be layered with sweaters, a scarf and leggings in cold weather.
 I like to wear it with big, bright jewelry.

 My perpetual favorite travel shoes are the Asics Metrolytes in black.
 I’ve replaced the insoles with Superfeet and they feel like expensive walking shoes.
 The low profile makes them a little more elegant than the giant neon marshmallow soles on most running shoes these days.